stridecolossus/JOVE/docs/index.md

 ## Introduction

-This tutorial/blog documents the design and development of a Java-based implementation of the Vulkan API.
+This blog documents the design and development of a Java-based implementation of the Vulkan API.
 Following the excellent [Vulkan tutorial](https://vulkan-tutorial.com/) we start from first principles and cover the challenges faced and decisions made as the project progresses.

 The content is organised into chapters that cover a specific piece of Vulkan functionality, e.g. texture sampling.
 Chapters are grouped into sections that work towards a specific goal such as rendering a triangle.